GIP-RECIA/Notification-POC/README.md

 when entering into the project directory.
 This will bring commands for most common operations that goes through docker containers.

-You you don't wan't to install SmartCD, it's still possible to load those aliases manually by sourcing `env.sh` file.
+If you don't wan't to install SmartCD, it's still possible to load those aliases manually by sourcing `env.sh` file.

 ```bash
 . ./env.sh  # Load environment aliases manually